quiaro/AIE6/05_Our_First_Agent_with_LangGraph/answers.md

 agent_with_helpfulness_check = graph_with_helpfulness_check.compile()
 ```

-Finally, the resulting compiled graph is run asynchronously and updates returned by the nodes or the tasks are printed as they are completed.
+Finally, the resulting compiled graph is run asynchronously.
+Updates returned by the nodes or the tasks are printed as they are completed.

 ```
 inputs = {"messages" : [HumanMessage(content="Related to machine learning, what is LoRA?
 Also, who is Tim Dettmers?
 Also, what is Attention?")]}